webbuilders-group/silverstripe-new-relic/README.md

 ```

-If you prefer you may also install manually:
-* Download the module from here https://github.com/webbuilders-group/silverstripe-new-relic/archive/master.zip
-* Extract the downloaded archive into your site root so that the destination folder is called new-relic, opening the extracted folder should contain _config.php in the root along with other files/folders
-* Run dev/build?flush=all to regenerate the manifest

 ## Configuration
 The configuration for the module can be found [here](docs/en/configuration.md) though most of the module will work out of the box provided the [New Relic PHP Agent](https://docs.newrelic.com/docs/agents/php-agent/getting-started/new-relic-php) and extension is loaded.
 In order to get the CMS "Site Performance" section working you must configure the ``WebbuildersGroup\NewRelic\Core\Admin\NewRelicPerformanceReport.application_id`` and ``WebbuildersGroup\NewRelic\Core\Admin\NewRelicPerformanceReport.api_key`` options.